 5. Castillo De Los Tres Reyes Del Morro.
 This place has the best views of the Havana period.
 This is an excellent place to come for Sunset and or sunrise.
 I always make sure I make it up here a few times during my trip.
-Best lens to use is a70-200 mm.
+The best lens to use is a70-200 mm.

 6. Rafael Trejo Boxing Gym – Gimnasio de Boxeo Rafael Trejo.
 This place is epic and has a lot of history.
 The best boxing Olympians have come out of here—the best time to shoot, anytime during training.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 7. Parque Central.
-This place is quite amazing.
-It’s full of locals and tourists alike, it is the meeting hub for people, and you can see beautiful cars and awesome people just hanging out.
+This place is quite impressive.
+It’s full of locals and tourists alike, it is the meeting hub for people, and you can see beautiful cars and fantastic people just hanging out.
 Best time to shoot, daytime.
-Best lens to use is a 24-70 mm.
+The best lens to use is a 24-70 mm.

 8. El Floridita.
 This is the Daiquiri bar.
 Where Ernest Hemingway used to hang out at.
 It is always full of people and excellent cars.
 The best time to shoot is at night.
 Go inside too and enjoy a cold drink some fantastic live music.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 9. El Malecon Divers.
 This is a great place to photograph the kids playing in the water.
-Not only that, but also the fisherman hang out here.
+Not only that but also the fisherman hang out here.
 They are usually here midday to Sunset.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 10. El Capitolio.
 Built by the USA, this place has a lot of history.
 A must when in Havana.
 Best time to shoot anytime.
 You can get a cool photo of the Capitolio from the Gran Teatro when you are there.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.